Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 Rent Increases & Related Fees

 The current legislation in Nevada outrightly forbids rent control.
-Also, the Dillion Rule prohibits all local jurisdictions from instituting rent control laws unilaterally without approval from the state.
-This means that landlords may be able to charge whatever rent rate they want to their tenants.
-Landlords may also be able to increase it by whatever amount as long as they serve the tenant a 45 days notice.
+Additionally, the Dillion Rule prohibits all local jurisdictions from instituting their own rent control laws unilaterally without approval from the state.
+This means that landlords may charge whatever rent rate they want to their tenants.

 Bottom Line